ROCm/MIOpen/doc/src/find_and_immediate.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The system Find-Db has only been populated for the following architectures:

 * gfx906 with 64 CUs
 * gfx906 with 60 CUs
 * gfx900 with 64 CUs
 * gfx900 with 56 CUs

 If the user's architecture is not listed above they will need to run the Find API once on their system per application in order to take advantage of immediate mode's more efficient behavior.

 Backend Limitations
 ~~~~~~~~~~~~~~~~~~~

 OpenCL support for immediate mode via the fallback is limited to fp32 datatypes.
 This is because this current release's fallback path goes through GEMM which on the OpenCL is serviced through MIOpenGEMM -- which itself only contains support for fp32.
 The HIP backend uses rocBLAS as its fallback path which contains a richer set of datatypes.

+.. _find-modes:

 Find Modes
 ~~~~~~~~~~

 MIOpen provides a set of Find modes which are used to accelerate the Find calls.
 The different modes are set by using the environment variable ``MIOPEN_FIND_MODE``, and setting it to one of the values:

-- ``NORMAL``, or ``1``: Normal Find: This is the full Find mode call, which will benchmark all the solvers and return a list.
+* ``NORMAL``, or ``1``: Normal Find: This is the full Find mode call, which will benchmark all the solvers and return a list.
-- ``FAST``, or ``2``: Fast Find: Checks the `Find-Db <https://rocmsoftwareplatform.github.io/MIOpen/doc/html/finddb.html>`_ for an entry.
+* ``FAST``, or ``2``: Fast Find: Checks the :doc:`Find-Db <finddb>` for an entry.
 If there is a Find-Db hit, use that entry.
 If there is a miss, utilize the Immediate mode fallback.
 If Start-up times are expected to be faster, but worse GPU performance.
-- ``HYBRID``, or ``3``, or unset ``MIOPEN_FIND_MODE``: Hybrid Find: Checks the `Find-Db <https://rocmsoftwareplatform.github.io/MIOpen/doc/html/finddb.html>`_ for an entry.
+  * ``HYBRID``, or ``3``, or unset ``MIOPEN_FIND_MODE``: Hybrid Find: Checks the :doc:`Find-Db <finddb>` for an entry.
 If there is a Find-Db hit, use that entry.
 If there is a miss, use the existing Find machinery.
 Slower start-up times than Fast Find, but no GPU performance drop.
-- ``4``: This value is reserved and should not be used.
+* ``4``: This value is reserved and should not be used.
-- ``DYNAMIC_HYBRID``, or ``5``: Dynamic Hybrid Find: Checks the `Find-Db <https://rocmsoftwareplatform.github.io/MIOpen/doc/html/finddb.html>`_ for an entry.
+* ``DYNAMIC_HYBRID``, or ``5``: Dynamic Hybrid Find: Checks the  :doc:`Find-Db <finddb>` for an entry.
 If there is a Find-Db hit, uses that entry.
 If there is a miss, uses the existing Find machinery with skipping non-dynamic kernels.
 Faster start-up times than Hybrid Find, but GPU performance may be a bit worse.

  Currently, the default Find mode is ``DYNAMIC_HYBRID``.
 To run the full ``NORMAL`` Find mode, set the environment as::